floenavi/floenavi/FEATURES.md

 This station is than marked as offline and will no longer be displayed on the grid until a new message is received.

+`Station xxxxxxxxx has not sent a COG/SOG datum`

+The station has sent a message including LAT/LON position, but without COG/SOG data.
+If the station is a base station, the grid will be inaccurate and the grid status is decreased to at least YELLOW (degraded).
+However, the grid will still be calculated with available data from the LAT/LON position. and data from other stations.

 #### Connection to the AIS transponder {#ais-transponder}